accessibilitywars/zaw2/content/builds/power-tempest.md

 ## Notes

-The concept of this build relies on the trait Fresh Air resetting the cooldown of Air Attunement whenever you hit a critical hit.
-The build will crit cap with Fury, and it is pretty much guaranteed that you will reset it as soon as you exit Air Attunement.
+The concept of this build relies on the trait Fresh Air resetting the cooldown of Air Attunement whenever you crit.
+The build will crit cap with Fury, and it is pretty much guaranteed that you will reset it as soon as you exit {{ skill(id="5494") }}.

-You always want to precast Glyph of Elementals, as well as Overload Air, before the fight starts.
-As much as possible you want to hit your precasted Overload Air, but that is not always possible on all bosses.
+You always want to precast {{ skill(id="5666") }}, as well as {{ skill(id="29719") }}, before the fight starts.
+As much as possible you want to hit your precasted {{ skill(id="29719") }}, but that is not always possible on all bosses.

 The opener goes like this: